 Man pleads guilty to killing Kansas police detective

-This undated file photo provided by the Kansas Department of Corrections shows Curtis Ayers.
-Ayers, who is accused of killing Kansas City, Kan., police Detective Brad Lancaster on May 9, 2016, pleaded guilty to capital murder Tuesday, Jan.
-3, 2017.
+Curtis Ayers, who is accused of killing Kansas City, Kan., police Detective Brad Lancaster on May 9, 2016, pleaded guilty to capital murder.
+He also pleaded guilty to nine other charges related to Lancaster's death.

 Comments